SagnikDe2024/MachineVisionExperiments/README.md

 The final model has 875,592 parameters with an estimated parameter size of 3.1 MB.
 A large number of parameters ~60% are taken up by the last CNN (293160) and the first FCN (232957) layer.
-The accuracy achieved for each of the CIFAR-10 classes is shown below.
+The accuracy achieved for each of the CIFAR-10 classes is shown below.^[Probably F1 is a better indication.
+Just using accuracy as everyone else seems to be using it]

 | Class | Accuracy (%) |
 |-------|--------------|